NAhaile/Python-Practice/README.md

 # Python-Practice

-This is where I will pratice my Python coding.
+This is where I will pratice my Python coding abilities.